What materials do you use?

 Do you work for free?

-Being an illustrator is my job and the way that I earn my living.
+Being an artist is my job and the way that I earn my living.
 My clients realise that they can get a lot of value from the hand-drawn images I produce, so no, I don’t.
 Very occasionally I will donate a piece of work to a cause that I support but this is the exception not the rule.

 I’ve written a book.
 Can you illustrate it?

-Publishers choose the illustrator that they want to illustrate a book so most likely, no. There is a very good article on this subject by Sarah McIntyre.
+Publishers choose the artist that they want to illustrate a book so most likely, no. There is a very good article on this subject by Sarah McIntyre.
 It is well worth reading for any budding authors.

 Can I use your image for ...?